-The features of the LE130 Decoder
+The features of the LE110 Decoder

-The LE130 has been revised and is packed with features you expect in a high end decoder.
+The LE110 has been revised and is packed with features you expect in a high end decoder.
 Advanced consist control, extended addressing, outstanding 28 step motor control, and 4 function outputs (two for directional headlight control) are but a few examples.
-The LE130 supports all forms of programming described in NMRA Recommended Practice 9.2.3, including the user friendly direct CV programming mode.
-Also, standard is a procedure. advantages built in self-test The standardization are obvious: Every locomotive decoder responds in the same way to changes in their properties.
+The LE110 supports all forms of programming described in NMRA Recommended Practice 9.2.3, including the user friendly direct CV programming mode.
+Also, standard is a built in self-test procedure.
+The advantages of this standardization are obvious: Every locomotive decoder responds in the same way to changes in their properties.
 All new DIGITAL plus locomotive decoders are produced according to these NMRA DCC standards.
 This standardization will greatly improve interoperability of locomotive decoders for all manufacturers.